CiscoDevNet/global-partner-engineering/AI enabled Outcomes/Outcome 2/README.md

-# Unified Dashboard for Cisco Solutions
+# AI enabled Outcomes - Outcome 2

 ## Overview
 This project aims to provide a unified dashboard that delivers three main outcomes: Alerting, Monitoring, and a GenAI interface.
 It utilizes data from Meraki, Umbrella, and ThousandEyes, and integrates with MongoDB Atlas.
 The primary goal is to offer pre-configured, ready-to-use solutions that remove the need to work with complex APIs across the Cisco portfolio.
 The outcomes are pre-tested and guaranteed to work, and the lifecycle of APIs through software versions is maintained.